anon-blue/anon.blue/README.txt

                               ccccccccclcanonqqqqqqqanon
-       Gbuyfgghu  Biden didny win  The system is broken, the facade is fallung
+       Gbuyfgghu  Biden didny win  The system is broken, the facade penisllung